pvdz/preval/tests/cases/self_assign/closure/closure_alias/classic_simpler2.md

 - (todo) Found a self-closing function shell but it did not match a known pattern...
+- (todo) self assign simple case but with tmp call has param parity mismatch
 - (todo) self-closing pattern when inner access arguments/this needs refinement